-Although TL has been applied in all of the above EEG-based BCI paradigms and applications, to our knowledge, there is no comprehensive and up-to-date review on it.
+Although TL has been applied in all of the above EEG-based BCI paradigms and applications, to the best of our knowledge, there is no comprehensive and up-to-date review on it.
 Wang et al. [44] performed a short review in a conference paper in 2015.
 Jayaram et al. [45] gave a brief review in 2016, considering only cross-subject and cross-session transfers.
 Lotte et al. [46] provided a comprehensive review of classification algorithms for EEG-based BCIs between 2007 and 2017.
 Again, they only considered cross-subject and cross-session transfers.
 Azab et al. [47] performed a review of four categories of TL approaches in BCIs in 2018: 1) instance-based TL; 2) feature-representation TL; 3) classifier-based TL; and 4) relational-based TL.

-However, all the aforementioned reviews considered only cross-subject and cross-session TL of the three classic paradigms of EEG-based BCIs (MI, ERP and SSVEP) but did not mention the more challenging cross-device and cross-task transfers, aBCIs, regression problems and adversarial attacks.
+However, all the aforementioned reviews considered only cross-subject and cross-session TL of the three classic paradigms of EEG-based BCIs (MI, ERP, and SSVEP) but did not mention the more challenging cross-device and cross-task transfers, aBCIs, regression problems, and adversarial attacks.

-To fill these gaps and to avoid overlapping too much with previous reviews, this paper reviews journal publications of TL approaches in EEG-based BCIs in the last few years, i.e., since 2016.
-Six paradigms and applications are considered: MI, ERP, SSVEP, aBCI, regression problems, and adversarial attacks.
-For each paradigm/application, we group the TL approaches into cross-subject/session (because these two concepts are essentially the same), cross-device, and cross-task settings and review them separately, unless no TL approaches have been proposed for that category.
-Some TL approaches may cover more than two categories, e.g., both cross-subject and crossdevice transfers were considered.
+To fill these gaps and to avoid overlapping too much with previous reviews, this article reviews journal publications of TL approaches in EEG-based BCIs in the last few years, i.e., since 2016.
+Six paradigms and applications are considered: 1) MI; 2) ERP; 3) SSVEP; 4) aBCI; 5) regression problems; and 6) adversarial attacks.
+For each paradigm/application, we group the TL approaches into crosssubject/session (because these two concepts are essentially the same), cross-device, and cross-task settings and review them separately, unless no TL approaches have been proposed for that category.
+Some TL approaches may cover more than two categories, e.g., both cross-subject and cross-device transfers were considered.
 In this case, we introduce them in the more challenging category, e.g., cross-device TL.
 When there are multiple TL approaches in each category, we generally introduce them according to the years in which they were proposed, unless there are intrinsic connections among several approaches.

-The remainder of this paper is organized as follows: Section II briefly introduces some basic concepts of TL.
-Sections III-VIII review TL approaches in MI, ERP, SSVEP, aB-CIs, regression problems, and adversarial attacks, respectively.
+The remainder of this article is organized as follows.
+Section II briefly introduces some basic concepts of TL.
+Sections III-VIII review TL approaches in MI, ERP, SSVEP, aBCIs, regression problems, and adversarial attacks, respectively.
 Section IX makes observations and conclusions, which may point to some future research directions.